 There is also wider recognition among brands of workers’ conditions and wages as a core issue, with almost half the bigger players now scoring well on supply-chain management, which includes conditions at their suppliers’ factories.
 An EU Non-Financial Reporting Directive and the UK’s Modern Slavery Act now both require more supply-chain transparency by law, with other legislation across the globe echoing this.

 While this progress is all encouraging, a clothing production cycle that does no harm to people or planet still seems far away.
 There is little Fairtrade clothing on the high street, only a couple of organic ranges, and little recycled clothing available, although some companies operate their own clothes recycling schemes.
-Ethical Consumer is still to recommend any high street retailers as clothing ‘Best Buys’, instead suggesting Alternative vendors such as People Tree, Living Crafts or THTC, who were set up with ethics at the forefront of their design and production policies.
+Ethical Consumer is still unable to recommend any high street retailers as clothing ‘Best Buys’, instead suggesting alternative vendors such as People Tree, Living Crafts or THTC, who were set up with ethics at the forefront of their design and production policies.
 Even the worst of these scored better than the very best of the high-street vendors.

 While H&M in particular has made itself a high-street beacon for sustainable goods including recycled and organic fabrics, little has been achieved in recent years to mitigate the volume of waste arising from mass-produced fashion.
 By rejecting the whole fast fashion narrative and shopping more sustainably we can send a clear message to all clothing retailers still trading on the ‘disposable’ mentality which leads consumers to discard clothing more often.
 You could even argue that offering recycling facilities is a distraction from the core issue, which is that we can all now afford to buy far more clothes than we actually need, with unnecessary cost to the planet occurring throughout the entire lifecycle of each garment, from land-wasting material cultivation through polluting fabric manufacture or cruelly-sourced animal materials to transport and processing it as waste.